-In 1966, a new teacher at the Rabun Gap-Nacoochee School was struggling to engage students in his high school English class.
-In frustration, he asked them what they thought would make the curriculum interesting.
-They decided to create a magazine, honing their writing skills on stories gathered from their families and neighbors, and producing articles about the pioneer era of southern Appalachia as well as living traditions still thriving in the region.
+In 1966, a struggling English teacher at Rabun Gap-Nacoochee School in Northeast Georgia asked his students what would make school more interesting.
+They decided to create a magazine, featuring stories gathered from their families and neighbors about the pioneer era of southern Appalachia as well as traditions still thriving in the region.

-They called it “Foxfire” after the glowing fungus that clings to rotted wood in the local hills.
-This spark of an idea, and the work that followed, has turned into a phenomenon of education and living history, teaching readers, writers, visitors, and students how our past contributes to who we are and what we can become – how the past illuminates our present and inspires imagination.
+The students called it “Foxfire” after the glow-in-the-dark fungus found in the local hills.
+This spark of an idea turned into a phenomenon of education and living history, exploring how our past contributes to who we are and what we can become – how the past illuminates our present and inspires imagination.